vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/039/03_jmayA_atra.md

 title = "03"

 +++
 There is almost universal agreement that jmayā́represents an adverbial instr. of exactly that shape, despite the hiatus, rather than Pp. jmayā́ḥ.
-See, e.g., Oldenberg, Renou, Scar 421, with lit.
+See, e.g., Oldenberg, Renou, Scarlatta 421, with lit.

 With Sāyaṇa., cited by Geldner, the Maruts must be the referents of śubhrā́ḥ in b: pl.